-Dr. Lopez performs a browlift to restore a more naturally youthful appearance and less tired look while maintaining or improving visual function.
+Dr. Lopez and Dr. Perro perform a browlift to restore a more naturally youthful appearance and less tired look while maintaining or improving visual function.
 Once thought a beauty procedure afforded only to wealthy women, many men are increasingly seeking browlift to restore a younger look that softens frown lines and the perception of scowling.

 Depending on the position of the brow, a patient may need only a browlift, only upper eyelid lift or a combination of both these procedures.

-Dr, Lopez no longer performs coronal browlifts where an incision is made about 4-6 inches behind the hairline and the brows are elevated by removing excess skin.
-The endoscopic browlift has replaced the coronal browlift in Dr. Lopez’s practice.
+Dr. Lopez and Dr. Perro no longer perform coronal browlifts where an incision is made about 4-6 inches behind the hairline and the brows are elevated by removing excess skin.
+The endoscopic browlift has replaced the coronal browlift in Dr. Lopez and Dr. Perro’s practice.
 The coronal lift requires a significantly longer recovery time as well as a higher chance for visible scars and a longer period of decrease sensation in the scalp area.

 When discussing rejuvenation procedures the best place to start is by looking at before and after photos to see just what can be accomplished.
 Often times other procedures are combined with a browlift.
 The most common request combines blepharoplasty (eyelid lift) with a browlift.
 Chin implants, rhinoplasty (nasal surgery), otoplasty (ear surgery), facelift, midfacelift and lip surgery can also be performed with a browlift.